 The IBHS model focuses on skill development to support emotional and behavioral issues for children birth to 21 years of age through a child-centered, strengths based approach.
 Services are provided in the home, school, and/ or community settings as deemed necessary by the child’s treatment team.
-There are three levels of services offered within IBHS; Behavioral Specialist Consultant (BSC), Mobile Therapist (MT), and Therapeutic Support Staff (TSS).
+There are three services offered within IBHS; Applied Behavioral Analysis, Individual, and Group services.
+Services provided are by the following professionals: Behavior Consultant (BC), Mobile Therapist (MT), and Behavioral Health Technician.

 - Increased functional communication, social, and play skills